 Section 4.
 Animal Control

-4-1.
 Pet care and control.
-All pets must be housed within the unit and no facilities can be constructed outside of the unit for any pet.
-No animal shall be permitted to be loose and if the pet is taken outside it must be on a leash and kept off other residents lawns.
+All pets must be housed within the rental unit and no facilities can be constructed outside of the unit for any pet.
+No animal shall be permitted to be loose and if the pet is taken outside it must be on a leash and kept off other residents’ lawns.

 All authorized pet(s) must be under the control of an adult.
 An unleashed pet, or one tied to a fixed object, is not under the control of an adult.
-Pets which are unleashed, or leashed and unattended, will be taken to local Animal Control.
-It shall be the responsibility of the tenant to reclaim the pet and to pay for any charges owed.
-Also, if the Housing Department has to take a

-pet to Animal Control the resident will be charged a fee to cover the expense of removing the pet.
+Pets which are unleashed, or leashed and unattended, will be taken to local Animal Control or a shelter.
+It shall be the responsibility of the tenant to reclaim the pet and to pay for any associated charges.
+If the Housing Department has to take a pet to Animal the resident will be charged a fee to cover the expense of removing the pet.
 The Director is authorized to determine these fees annually.

-Pets may not be left alone unattended for more than eight (8) consecutive hours for dogs or twelve (12) consecutive hours for a cats.
-If it is reported to the Housing Department that a pet has been left unattended for more than an eight (8) consecutive hour-period for a dog or twelve (12) consecutive hours for a cat, the Housing Department may enter the unit and remove the pet and transfer the pet to Animal Control.
+Pets may not be left unattended for more than eight (8) consecutive hours for dogs or twelve (12) consecutive hours for a cats.
+If it is reported to the Housing Department that a pet has been left unattended for more than an eight (8) consecutive hours for a dog or twelve (12) consecutive hours for a cat, the Housing Department may enter the unit and remove the pet and transfer the pet to Animal Control or a shelter.
 A charge will be assessed to the tenant for removal of the pet from any facility.
 The Director is authorized to determine these fees annually.

-4-2.
 Peaceful Enjoyment.
-Pets shall not disturb, interfere or diminish the peaceful enjoyment of other tenants.
+Pets shall not disturb, interfere, or diminish the peaceful enjoyment of other tenants.
 The terms, “disturb, interfere or diminish” shall include, but not be limited to barking, howling, chirping, biting, scratching and other like activities.
 If a pet violates the peaceful enjoyment of other tenants as expressed in submitted written and signed complaint, the tenant pet owner will be given one week to make arrangements for the pet to be removed from the property.
-If the pet should become destructive, create a nuisance, represent a threat to the safety and security of other tenants, or guests, or create a problem in the area of cleanliness and sanitation, the Housing Department Director shall notify the tenant, in writing, that the pet must be immediately removed from the property.
+If the pet should become destructive, create a nuisance, represent a threat to the safety and security of other tenants, or guests, or create sanitation concern, the Housing Department Director shall notify the tenant, in writing, that the pet must be immediately removed from the property.
 The tenant may file a request for consideration stating the measures adopted to correct the situation.
-If his request for consideration is denied, the tenant may file an appeal before the Housing Commission as per Article VI, Section 6, Paragraph 6.03 of the Housing Ordinance.
+If his request for consideration is denied, the tenant may file an appeal before the Housing Commission as per Article VI, Section 6, paragraph 6.03 of the Housing Ordinance, however, the pet must be removed while any consideration by the Department or appeal with the Commission is pending